finbourne/lusid-sdk-csharp/sdk/docs/ComplexMarketDataApi.md

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<ComplexMarketDataApi>();
             var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to list the ComplexMarketData.
-Defaults to latest if not specified. (optional) var effectiveAt = "effectiveAt_example";  // DateTimeOrCutLabel? | The effectiveAt datetime at which to list the ComplexMarketData.
-Defaults to latest if not specified.
-Note  that this parameter is not implemented at this time and the latest version of the ComplexMarketData will  always be returned. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing ComplexMarketData; this              value is returned from the previous call.
-If a pagination token is provided, the effectiveAt              and asAt fields must not have changed since the original request. (optional) var limit = 56;  // int? | When paginating, limit the results to this number.
+Defaults to latest if not specified. (optional) var effectiveAt = "effectiveAt_example";  // DateTimeOrCutLabel? | The effectiveAt datetime or cut label at which to list the ComplexMarketData.
+Defaults to latest if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing ComplexMarketData; this              value is returned from the previous call.
+If a pagination token is provided, the filter, scope, effectiveAt              and asAt fields must not have changed since the original request. (optional) var limit = 56;  // int? | When paginating, limit the results to this number.
 If not specified, no pagination will be applied.
 It is  highly recommended to supply a value for this parameter as the default behaviour will change in the future. (optional) var timelineScope = "timelineScope_example";  // string? | The scope of the Timeline. (optional) var timelineCode = "timelineCode_example";  // string? | The code of the Timeline.
 This can optionally include a colon followed by the Closed Period ID to use at the head of the timeline, for a timeline with unconfirmed periods. (optional) var closedPeriodId = "closedPeriodId_example";  // string? | The closed period ID.
-If this is specified, both timelineScope and timelineCode must be specified. (optional)
+If this is specified, both timelineScope and timelineCode must be specified. (optional) var filter = "filter_example";  // string? | Expression to filter the result set.
+The following fields are supported:              'Scope', 'MarketDataId.MarketAsset', 'MarketDataId.Provider', 'MarketDataId.PriceSource',              'MarketDataId.Lineage' (the lineage of the stored market data) and 'MarketData.MarketDataType'.
+The market data document contents are not filterable.
+Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) var scope = "scope_example";  // string? | Optionally restrict the results to ComplexMarketData in a single scope.
+If not              specified, ComplexMarketData from all scopes will be returned. (optional)

             try
             {
                 // uncomment the below to set overrides at the request level
-                // ResourceListOfListComplexMarketDataWithMetaDataResponse result = apiInstance.ListComplexMarketData(asAt, effectiveAt, page, limit, timelineScope, timelineCode, closedPeriodId, opts: opts);
+                // ResourceListOfListComplexMarketDataWithMetaDataResponse result = apiInstance.ListComplexMarketData(asAt, effectiveAt, page, limit, timelineScope, timelineCode, closedPeriodId, filter, scope, opts: opts);

-                // ListComplexMarketData: List the set of ComplexMarketData ResourceListOfListComplexMarketDataWithMetaDataResponse result = apiInstance.ListComplexMarketData(asAt, effectiveAt, page, limit, timelineScope, timelineCode, closedPeriodId);
+                // ListComplexMarketData: List the set of ComplexMarketData ResourceListOfListComplexMarketDataWithMetaDataResponse result = apiInstance.ListComplexMarketData(asAt, effectiveAt, page, limit, timelineScope, timelineCode, closedPeriodId, filter, scope);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }
             catch (ApiException e)